-The North Tahoe Regional Park has a variety of trails available for hiking and biking, from gently nearly flat trails to steep uphill and downhill trails.
+The North Tahoe Regional Park has a variety of trails available for hiking and biking, from gently sloped to nearly flat, and steep uphill and downhill trails.
 The trails are all listed on the North Tahoe Regional Park map.
 Standard trail courtesy applies, bikes should yield to hikers.
 Please don't forget to pick up after your pet if they join you.

 Interpreted along this ¾ mile trail are Sierra native flora, common forest systems and key points of interest.

 Sierra forests contain some of the most beautiful flora found anywhere.
 Dominated by conifers (cone bearing trees), the Sierra forests contain some of the largest, tallest and oldest trees in the world.
 Their variety, combination and multitudes are seldom matched.